 After the local newspaper publishes your name change notice, submit a copy of the published notice and Affidavit of Publication to the court.
 The newspaper must complete the Affidavit of Publication, not you.
 The Affidavit of Publication must list the qualifications of the newspaper and the date or dates the notice was published.

 Most newspapers have a standard affidavit form they use.
-If the newspaper publishing your notice does not, you can send it this Affidavit of Publication Form.
+If the newspaper publishing your notice does not, you can send it this Affidavit of Publication Form(link is external).

 The judge will not sign the order granting your name change without the published notice and the Affidavit of Publication.

-The notice must be published before your name change hearing.
+The notice must be published before your name change hearing, if there is one.
 Depending on the county you live in, the notice needs to be published between two and eight weeks before the hearing.
 Some courts require you to check with them three days before your hearing to make sure they got the publication information.
 You can contact your local circuit court to find out its publication requirements.
 Use the Courts & Agencies section of this website to get contact information for your local circuit court.

 Publication Fees and Fee Waivers